atomheartother/QTweet/README.md

 # QTweet
-This bot will fetch pictures posted by a Twitter account and link them to Discord.
+This bot will fetch Twitter posts in real time and link them to Discord.
 The typical use is to cross-post tweets from a Twitter bot who posts pictures every hour for example, to your preferred Discord server.

 You never have to use Twitter again, just get the good stuff posted to your Discord server.

 ## Features
-- Get the latest text and image tweets from any twitter user, formatted for Discord.
+- Get the latest text, image and video tweets from any twitter user, formatted for Discord.
 - Cross-post tweets from Twitter to Discord in real time.
 - A "like" button, so that you know which of your Discord buddies liked that post.

 ## Can I add QTweet to my server?
 If you wanna add QTweet to your server, you can just click [this link](https://discordapp.com/oauth2/authorize?client_id=433615162394804224&scope=bot&permissions=0).